Trevor Bedford

 Trevor Bedford was a former professional rugby league footballer who played in the 1960s and 1970s, who played at club level for Dewsbury and Castleford.

 Playing career

 Castleford

-Bedford played in Castleford's victory in the Yorkshire County League during the 1964–65 season.
+Bedford played in Castleford's victory in the Yorkshire League during the 1964–65 season.

 Representative career

 On 3 April 1965, Bedford played in the first ever Great Britain under-24 international match in a 17–9 win against France under-24's.